 - Rice: plain steamed rice or egg fried rice go nicely

 - Noodles: a soy sauce-based noodle dish like Chicken Chow Mein or Duck Chow Mein.

-- Steamed green veg: like broccoli, pak choi or green beans with garlic and or oyster sauce
+- Steamed green veg: like broccoli, pak choi, sugar snap peas or green beans with garlic and or oyster sauce

 - Sandwich/wrap: a great way to enjoy any leftovers.
 A little hoisin sauce is highly recommended.